DataDog/hiring-engineers/answers.md

 > Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 I've included a copy of my datadog.conf file for reference.
-The lines within this file that I changed (30-32) look like this:
+The section within this file that I modified (30-32) looks like this:

     # Set the host's tags (optional)
     # tags: mytag, env:prod, role:database